hritika0/javascript-5.0/01-basic-js/readme.md

 * home work *
 1. print all even number from 0 to 100
 2. create a game you start with any random game number. ask the user to keep guessing the gamr number untill the user enters correct value.+

+String in JS :-

+    String is a sequence of characters used to represent text. create a string -> let str = "web bocket" string length -> str.length
+    string indexing -> str[0], str[1], str[2]....

+Template literals in JS :-

+    a way to have embedded expression in string. its denoted on ``. i.e today is a great day

+String Interpolation :-

+    to create strings by doing substitution of placeholders. ex -> string text ${expression} string text

+escape symbol :- \n - new line \t - tab inside the text

+String Methods :-

+    these are built in functions to manipulate a string.

+  1. str.toUpperCase()
+  2. str.toLowerCase()
+  3. str.trim()
+  4. str.slice(start, end)
+  5. str1.concat(str2)
+  6. str.replace(searchVal, newVal)
+  7. str.chatAt(idx)